levous/turndown-plugin-image-with-style/README.md

 var markdown = turndownService.turndown('<strike>Hello world!</strike>')
 ```

-`turndown-plugin-image-with-style` looks for the style declarations applied for image alignment and size.
+`turndown-plugin-image-with-style` looks for the size and alignment declarations applied for image alignment and size.
-Specifically, using [Quill Image Resize Module](https://github.com/kensnyder/quill-image-resize-module) with [Quill Editor](https://quilljs.com), the editor consistently inserts specific style attributes that can be matched and handled.
+Specifically, using [Quill Image Resize Module](https://github.com/kensnyder/quill-image-resize-module) with [Quill Editor](https://quilljs.com), the editor consistently inserts specific style, height and width attributes that can be matched and handled.

 `turndown-plugin-image-with-style` will convert these to:
 - align=[left|center|right]
 - width=[value]
+- height=[value]

 It's then up to you to process these qs variables from the querystring when converting back to html.
 If I find a solution as awesome as downturn for the other direction, I'll open source that and link it as well.
 So for example, if you only wish to convert tables: